 By now, most people are aware of the research stating that second marriages are more likely to end in divorce than first marriages.
-In fact, we’ve discussed the longevity of second marriages on the Wevorce blog, but what about third, fourth, and fifth marriages (or more)?
+In fact, we’ve discussed the longevity of second marriages on the Wevorce blog before.
+But what about third, fourth, and fifth marriages (or more)?

 Three or More Marriages — What the Experts Say